Sesame Shrimp Balls

 Sesame Shrimp Bites with Lemon Aioli on a platter with lemon wedges

 These sesame shrimp balls look like they came from a restaurant, but they didn’t and no one needs to know.
-A light, healthy appetizer or dinner that we like to serve with a lemon aioli for dipping.
+Fresh shrimp mixed with ginger, garlic and scallions then baked until crispy.
+Then we’re dipping them in a homemade garlic aioli that’s totally addicting.

 Ingredients For Shrimp Balls

 • Shrimp: Buy them peeled and deveined to save time in the kitchen.
+You don’t need big shrimp here, so buy what’s fresh and on sale.

 sesame-shrimp-bites-filling